DataSF/publishing-toolkit/README.md

 # DataSF Open Data Publishing Toolkit

 The publishing toolkit describes how DataSF supports open data publishing.
-The processes herein are the outcome of continuous improvements that reflect our environemnt.
+The processes herein are the outcome of continuous improvements that reflect our environment.

 Processes have been designed to establish patterns and create consistency where possible within a highly federated IT structure.
 They are flexible enough to adapt to a variety of configurations.